-The Department of International Economics & Management (INT) is running a project on outward investment from emerging economies.
-Launched in 2007, the project comprises of research, publication projects, dissemination activities and a bi-yearly conference series.
+The Department of International Economics, Government & Business (EGB) is maintaining a program on outward investment from emerging economies (OFDI).
+Launched in 2007, the program comprises of research, publication projects, dissemination activities and a biennial conference series.

-The bi-yearly conference series has spawned a large number of publications, including four journal special issues produced directly from the 2008 and 2010 conferences and two more special issues in the pipeline.
+The conference series has spawned a large number of publications, including a collection of journal special issues.
 Contributions have also been made to popular and business press, conference contributions, etc.

 Last updated by: Tasja Rodian 10/10/2019